 NAD+ supplements are the big trend of 2020-2025.
 Powerful marketing, high prices, and David Sinclair recommends them.

-The Problem: As we covered in an in-depth investigation, most evidence is in mice.
+The Problem: As we covered in in-depth research, most evidence is in mice.
 In humans, the benefits are modest (a 2 mmHg reduction in diastolic blood pressure, minor improvement in fitness).
 There is no proof of lifespan extension.
-Additionally, a study from Case Western showed they can help cancer cells survive chemotherapy.
+Additionally, a study from Case Western (published in Cancer Letters) showed in the lab and in mice that NAD+ boosters may help pancreatic cancer cells survive chemotherapy.

 Recommendation: Most people will get a better ROI from regular vitamin B3 (niacin) at 5% of the supplement's cost.